 Lecturer in Accounting

-The successful candidate will undertake research in line with the School’s research strategy, to teach at undergraduate and postgraduate level, and to contribute to School’s administration/outreach activity.
+Queen’s Management School seeks to appoint a Lecturer in Accountancy to undertake research in line with the School’s research strategy, teach at undergraduate and postgraduate level and contribute to the School’s administration/outreach activity.

 The successful candidate must have:

 - PhD in Accounting or related discipline (or within 6 months of completion)

 - Demonstrable ability to publish research publications of international standard in Accounting.